microsoft/vscode-docs/docs/containers/debug-node.md

 By default, the Docker extension assumes the application source files in the running Docker container are located in an `/usr/src/app` folder, and the debugger then maps those files back to the root of the opened workspace, in order to translate breakpoints from the container back to Visual Studio Code.

-If the application source files are in a different location (e.g. different Node.js frameworks have different conventions), either within the Docker container or within the opened workspace, then one or both of the `localRoot` and `remoteRoot` properties of the [`node`](debug-node.md#node-object-properties) object of the debug launch configuration should be set the root source locations within the workspace and the Docker container, respectively.
+If the application source files are in a different location (for example, different Node.js frameworks have different conventions), either within the Docker container or within the opened workspace, then one or both of the `localRoot` and `remoteRoot` properties of the [`node`](debug-node.md#node-object-properties) object of the debug launch configuration should be set the root source locations within the workspace and the Docker container, respectively.

 For example, if the application instead resides in `/usr/my-custom-location`, the corresponding `remoteRoot` property would be: